 Outside of hip hop, Raia’s credits are diverse, including work with electronic artists Nick Hook and Phaseone, pop artist Kilo Kish, and jazz rock instrumentalists Grimace Federation.
 He also regularly works with Disney, in 2014 engineering songs for the hit original soundtrack to Frozen.
 Joey’s mixes can be heard on the critically acclaimed follow up record from El-P and Killer Mike, Run The Jewels 2.
 The album received rabid attention and was a frequent appearance on 2014 “best of” lists including best album nods from Pitchfork and Complex, and Best Rap Album from Rolling Stone, amongst numerous others.
 It was nominated for Album of the Year in the NME Awards.
 2015 also saw Raia mixing four singles for Tuka's album Life Death Time Eternal (EMI Australia).

-Recently Joey mixed "You're Welcome" featuring Jordan Fisher from Disney's hit "Moana", the closing credits song for the Fantastic Four movie, El-P's "Another Body", Aesop Rock's The Impossible Kid (Rhymesayers), tracks from The Veils' Total Depravity (Nettwerk), and Run The Jewel's critically acclaimed "RTJ3" (#1 Rap, Hip Hop/R&B & Vinyl album in USA).
+Recently Joey mixed "You're Welcome" featuring Jordan Fisher from Disney's hit "Moana" (Grammy Nominated), Danger Mouse's "Chase Me" featuring Run The Jewels and Big Boi which was nominated for 'Best Rap Song' in the 2018 Grammy Awards, the closing credits song for the Fantastic Four movie, El-P's "Another Body", Aesop Rock's The Impossible Kid (Rhymesayers) and Run The Jewel's critically acclaimed "RTJ3" (#1 Rap, Hip Hop/R&B & Vinyl album in USA) including their latest single "Mean Demeanor" featured in EA Sports' FIFA 18.

 |Run The Jewels||Run The Jewels 3||M|